MohammmedDawood/Learning-Algorithms-in-JavaScript-from-Scratch/README.md

 ## Learn More

-You can View the resources and Videos[Learning Algorithms in JavaScript from Scratch](https://www.packtpub.com/product/learning-algorithms-in-javascript-from-scratch-video/9781800208124).
+You can View the resources and Videos [Learning Algorithms in JavaScript from Scratch](https://www.packtpub.com/product/learning-algorithms-in-javascript-from-scratch-video/9781800208124).